mayaanne/foundations/sprint-1/my-reflections-sprint-1.md

 A flipped classroom is one where students are introduced to content at home, and practice working through it at school.Students watch pre-recorded videos at home, then come to school to do the homework armed with questions and at least some background knowledge.

 The concept behind the flipped classroom is rethink when students have access to the resources they need most.
 If the problem is that students need help doing the work rather than being introduced to the new thinking behind the work, than the solution the flipped classroom takes is to reverse that pattern.
 This will increasing the opportunity for personalization and more precise guiding of learning.

+*Introduce yourself and get to know your cohort

+MY name is Miju Cho.
+I originally came from South Korea.
+I've been to New Zealand since 2001.
+I have two kids who are nine years old girl and six years old boy.

+My Korean culture is family orientated and has an emphasis on communal living.
+Since I was young I spent a lot of time with not only my family but also relatives.
+In such environment I've spontaneously learnt to care for others, have a sympathetic heart and a view to always spend time together.
+Although having a big family cause us to be comparative, we do it to have  fun and we do it out of love.

+ After married and kids were young, I haven't had a time to look after myself.
+Once both kids went to school, I had more time to think about life.
+After much thought, I was interested in visual graphic design so I studied at Yoobee school of design two years ago.
+While I study there, I had a chance to learn about web design and I loved it.
+Now I am here to begin my journey in Dev Academy.